-The first ten years of our program was spent providing after-school programming to neighborhood middle-school students.
+The first ten years of our program were spent providing after-school programming to neighborhood middle-school students.
 The kids typically built four projects during the school year and went on several field trips.
 It was a very intensive experience.
 Because of the program's growing success, in the summer of 2005, an advisory board was formed to help grow the program.
 What emerged was our iconic project, the Lunchbox Boombox.

 The Lunchbox Boombox built on one of the programs earlier speaker projects.
 Those speakers were made of wood, were very heavy and had very expensive components.
 Something new was needed.
 Something light and portable and "cool".
 That something grew out of an old plastic lunchbox.